 - When switching treatments, pick the most potent new regimen.
 Whenever possible, it is best to switch to a regimen that has three drugs that resistance tests predict will work.
 If necessary, two active drugs are better than one.

 - Be sure to follow instructions.
 It is very important that HIV-positive people take their HIV medications exactly as prescribed.
-Missing doses and not taking the right number of pills can cause viral load to increase and cause drug-resistance mutations to develop (see our lesson on adherence).
+Missing doses and not taking the right number of pills can cause your viral load to increase and cause drug-resistance mutations to develop (see our lesson on adherence).

 - Communicate with your doctor.
 Knowing how to take your medicine properly and reporting any problems to your doctor are important for avoiding drug resistance.